New for summer 2013

 First guests BBC N.Ireland stayed and loved it with a quote from the BBC News Co-ordinator & assistant to Head of News BBC NI " I was overwhelmed by their praises (Journalists & camera guys) about your fabulous hospitality and absolutely beautiful lodge & apartments"

-New Extension to Mountain Bike Trails doubling in size to approx 14km - Keep an eye on Facebook for latest updates and when they are officially open
+New Extension to Mountain Bike Trails doubling in size to 13km - Now Officially Open

 Blessingbourne Carriage and Costume Museum

 A unique collection of original carriages and lovely Victorian costumes from the Manor House.

 Booked groups welcome, tea/coffee and delicious homemade scones and shortbread available for booked tours in our converted Coach House